bob123456678/TrainControl/Readme.md

 # TrainControl for Marklin Central Station 2 and 3

-This powerful cross-platform Java program allows you to use your computer to easily control your entire Marklin / Trix / DCC digital layout.
+This powerful, free, cross-platform Java program allows you to use your computer to *easily* control your entire Marklin / Trix / DCC digital layout.
 It connects to a Central Station 2, 3, or 3 Plus over the network.
 It is primarily designed for users with a large layout and many locomotives, as the standard Marklin UI makes many common tasks (such as quickly switching between locomotives)